-No information has been located relating to children received through the Children's Hearing System.
-Children were placed by local authorities who may have in turn received responsibility for children from the hearing system.
+No information has been located relating to children received through the Children's hearing System.
+Children were placed by local authorities who may in turn have received responsibility for children from the hearing system.

 vi.
 If not, how generally did children come to be admitted into the care of the organisation?